Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 2: Academic performance for students receiving special education services are significantly lower than those not receiving special education services across all grade levels and content areas.
 Root Cause: There is a lack of training for special education staff on grade level TEKS and curriculum, meaning they are not properly equipped to scaffold and/or modify grade level content during in class support time.

 Staff Recruitment and Retention